jsha/caa-simplification/draft-hoffman-andrews-caa-simplification.md

 Criteria for inclusion of embedded trust anchor certificates in applications are outside the scope of this document.
-Typically, such criteria require the CA to publish a Certificate Practices Statement (CPS) that specifies how the requirements of the Certificate Policy (CP) are achieved.
+Typically, such criteria require the CA to publish a Certification Practices Statement (CPS) that specifies how the requirements of the Certificate Policy (CP) are achieved.
 It is also common for a CA to engage an independent third-party auditor to prepare an annual audit statement